Royal tours of Canada: 1860 royal tour

-Newfoundland, and Maritime colonies
+Newfoundland and the Maritime colonies

-The Prince of Wales reached St. John's, Newfoundland, on 24 July 1860, aboard HMS Hero.
-The welcome reception the Prince of Wales received set the pattern for other welcome receptions during the royal tour, which typically included an official address at a levee, and a formal ball held in the Prince of Wales' honour.
-During his time there, he attended the St. John's Regatta, and was gifted a Newfoundland dog on behalf of Newfoundlanders.
+The Prince of Wales reached St. John's, Newfoundland in 1860, receiving the typical welcome of an official address, a levee, and a formal ball.
+During his time there, he attended the St. John's Regatta and was gifted a Newfoundland dog on behalf of Newfoundlanders.

-Travelling from St. John's he arrived in Halifax on 2 August.
-While in Halifax, he visited the Prince's Lodge, the country home used by his grandfather, the Duke of Kent and Strathearn.
-From Halifax, the royal party boarded a train and stopped in Windsor, and Hantsport, where they boarded HMS Styx to cross the Bay of Fundy to Saint John.
-On 4 August, the Prince travelled through the St John River on the steamer Forest Queen to Fredericton.
-During his time there, he attended a royal reception, and inaugurated a park.
-Following his visit to Fredericton, he travelled to Pictou, Nova Scotia to board HMS Hero, returning to several communities, including Saint John, and Windsor.
+Travelling from St. John's he arrived in Halifax on 2 August and then on to Windsor and Hantsport.
+The royal party boarded HMS Styx to Saint John.
+On 4 August, the Prince travelled the St John River to Fredericton, where he attended a reception and inaugurated a park.
+He thereafter travelled to Pictou, Nova Scotia, and returned to several communities, including Saint John, and Windsor.

-He landed at Charlottetown, Prince Edward Island, on 10 August, where he was welcomed by George Dundas, the Governor of Prince Edward Island, and proceeded to Government House.
-There, he held audience with the Executive Council of Prince Edward Island.
-Along with formal ball and levee, the Prince toured the countryside around Charlottetown, and visited Province House, where he received an addresses from the Executive Council.
-Upon his departure, he left with the Governor £150 for charitable use.
+He landed at Charlottetown, Prince Edward Island, on 10 August.
+Along with formal ball and levee, the Prince toured the countryside around Charlottetown and visited Province House.